Crazy Rich Asians (novel)

-Crazy Rich Asians is a satirical 2013 romantic comedy novel by Kevin Kwan.
+Crazy Rich Asians is a 2013 satirical romantic comedy novel by Kevin Kwan.
 Kwan stated that his intention in writing the novel was to "introduce a contemporary Asia to a North American audience".
 He claimed the novel was loosely based on his own childhood in Singapore.
 The novel became a bestseller and was followed by two sequels, China Rich Girlfriend in 2015 and Rich People Problems in 2017.
 A film adaptation of the novel was released on August 15, 2018.

 Plot

 The novel begins with a quote from the 14th-century Moroccan traveler Ibn Battuta:

-The book is told from the perspective of five main characters: Rachel Chu, Nicholas (Nick) Young, Eleanor Young, Astrid Leong, and Edison Cheng.
-The story revolves around the grand wedding of Singapore's most eligible bachelor, Colin Khoo, and a fashion icon, Araminta Lee, which everyone calls the wedding of the year.
+The book focuses on Rachel Chu, Nicholas (Nick) Young, Eleanor Young, Astrid Leong, and Edison Cheng.
+The story revolves around the grand wedding of Singapore's most eligible bachelor, Colin Khoo, and the supermodel, Araminta Lee, which everyone calls the wedding of the century.

-Rachel is a New York University (NYU) professor of economics, who is originally from Cupertino, California.
+Rachel and Nick leave New York to arrive in Singapore

+Rachel and her boyfriend, Nick, both work as professors at New York University (NYU).
 She was raised by her single mother and leads a typical middle-class life.
-When her boyfriend Nick, an NYU professor of history, takes her to meet his family in Singapore, she is completely unaware of what is in store for her.
+When her boyfriend takes her to meet his family in Singapore, she is completely unaware of what is in store for her.
 Although he grew up in London, Nick is a Singapore native.
-Unknown to anyone in New York, he not only belongs to one of the top ten wealthiest families in Asia but is possibly sole heir to his family's great fortune.
+Unknown to anyone in New York, he not only belongs to one of the ten wealthiest families in Asia but is possibly the sole heir to his family's great fortune.
 Despite this wealth, he was raised to be humble and to keep a low profile.
 Because of his upbringing, he is confident his family will approve of his simple girlfriend, but things turn out very differently than he expects.

 Eleanor Young is Nick's controlling mother who is obsessed with prestige and pride.
 Since Nick was born, she has allowed her mother-in-law, the Young family matriarch, to practically raise her only child, so that, when the time comes, she will leave the family fortune to him.
-As a result, Eleanor is not very involved in Nick's upbringing and is even separated from his father, who chooses to live and work in Australia to manage their family's businesses there.
+As a result, Eleanor has not been very involved in Nick's upbringing, and does not live with Nick's father, who chooses to live and work away from her in Australia to manage their family's businesses.
 She is also very adamant that Nick marry someone from the close-knit, rich circle of her friends and plans to sabotage Nick and Rachel's relationship.
-She hires a private detective to gather information on Rachel's family, which she later attempts to use to drive Rachel out of Nick's life, but ultimately results in her son freezing her out of his life.
+She hires a private detective to gather information on Rachel's family, which she later uses to attempt to drive Rachel out of Nick's life, but ultimately results in her son freezing her out of his life.
 Rachel is shocked when she learns who her father, Zhou Fang Min, is and leaves to stay with her friend Goh Peik Lin and her family.